Kenneth Wolstenholme: Later career

 After the 1966 World Cup, Wolstenholme continued his broadcasting career in the UK and Europe.
 In 1967 he travelled to the Estádio Nacional in Lisbon to cover Celtic overcoming Internazionale in the European Cup Final.
 A year later, he commentated at Wembley as Manchester United defeated Benfica to take the 1968 European Cup.
 He was the BBC's main man at the 1970 World Cup but he almost took out an injunction when the BBC threatened to demote him in favour of David Coleman if England reached the final.
 Wolstenholme commentated on the final between Brazil and Italy.
 He left the corporation in 1971 after Coleman was installed as the BBC's top commentator, his final BBC commentary being on the 1971 European Cup Final between Ajax and Panathinaikos at Wembley Stadium.

-Wolstenholme later commentated for Tyne Tees Television in the mid to late 1970s, but re-appeared on TV to provide reports and occasional features for Channel 4 when they earned rights in the early 1990s to show Serie A games from Italy.
+Wolstenholme later commentated for Tyne Tees Television in the mid to late 1970s, but re-appeared on TV to provide reports and occasional features for Channel 4 when they earned rights in the early 1990s to show Serie A games from Italy, but ill health forced him to retire.
 He also took on an acting role, appearing in the BBC Radio 4 comedy series Lenin of the Rovers in 1988 as football commentator Frank Lee Brian.
 In 1990, he was a guest star on the first episode of parody satellite television station KYTV on BBC2.

+In 1996, The Beatles released an outtake version of "Glass Onion" on The Beatles Anthology 3 album which featured Wolstenholme's voice at the end of the track repeating, "it's a goal!"

 Wolstenholme, who had been a supporter of Bolton Wanderers since childhood, was a guest of honour at the club's final game at Burnden Park in April 1997.
 He also narrated the club's End of an Era video which was released as part of Bolton's move from Burnden Park to the Reebok Stadium.

 In 1998, Wolstenholme made a special appearance in EA Sports' videogame World Cup 98, as the sole commentator on the game's classic World Cup matches, recreations of historic World Cup finals that included sepia-toned renditions of the 1930 and 1938 editions.

 Legacy

-His phrase was used as the title for the sports quiz programme They Think It's All Over, on which he once appeared as a guest.
+His phrase was used as the title for the sports quiz programme They Think It's All Over.

 The words "They think it's all over, it is now" are engraved on a flagstone in Churchgate, in Bolton town centre, alongside quotes from other celebrities from Bolton.

 Bill Oddie wrote a song about Wolstenholme for the BBC Radio comedy show I'm Sorry, I'll Read That Again which includes the lines: "I'm going Wolsten-home/And you can't get Wolsten (worse than) him!"
 In another sketch on ISIRTA a contestant in a television quiz show was awarded Wolstenholme as a prize.